Near-symplectic 2n-manifolds: Fibrations

-If both $f\colon X\rightarrow S^2$ and $g \colon M\rightarrow S^2$ are two BLFs, then we require the intersection of their critical images to be transversal in $S^2$, but not necessarily disjoint.
-In that case, it follows from standard differential topology that $W$ is a 6-dimensional manifold.
+If both $f\colon X\rightarrow B$ and $g \colon M\rightarrow B$ are two BLFs, then we require the intersection of their critical images to be transversal in $B$, but not necessarily disjoint.
+In that case, it follows from a standard differential topological argument that $W$ is a $2n$-dimensional manifold.
 The maps $\tilde{f}$ and $\tilde{g}$ become near-symplectic fibrations, carrying the same type and number of fold and Lefschetz-type singularities as $f$ and $g$ respectively.
-Around a critical point in $f^{*}M$, the maps $\varphi$ and $\pi$ are locally modelled by coordinate charts
+Around a critical point in $f^{*}M$, the maps $\tilde{f}$ and $\tilde{g}$ are locally modelled by coordinate charts $\varphi$ and $\pi$ respectively defined as